 Who Pays out the Award?

-The Funds for the Subsequent injuries Trust Fund are deposited with the Treasurer of the State of California.
-Therefore, the checks are issued from the State of California.
+The funds for the Subsequent injuries Trust Fund are deposited with the Treasurer of the State of California.
+Therefore, the checks from SIF Awards are issued from the State of California.
 Further, benefits are paid out when there are funds available.

 Where Does the Money Come From to Pay Out Subsequent Injuries Fund Claims?

 Within the Workers’ Compensation System, there are surcharges that Insurance Companies collect from Employers when they pay for their workers’ compensation insurance.
 One of the surcharges is used to fund the Subsequent Injuries Benefits Trust Fund.

 Unlike regular workers’ compensation benefits, the Subsequent Injuries Fund Benefits are limited to indemnity payments.
 There is no entitlement to medical treatment arises from an Application for Subsequent Injuries Fund benefits.